maryash/maryash.github.io/135/syllabus_135.md

 You should check [this page](index.html) regularly, since all class materials will be gradually posted here.

 TUTORING
 There are dedicated computer lab for this course: HUNTER NORTH 1001B.
 It is staffed with tutors, who are there to help you.
 Please take advantage of them.
-You can ask for help with labs, projects, and general course material Monday through Friday from 11:30 AM to 5:00 PM.
+You can ask for help with labs, projects, and general course material.

 QUESTIONS
 Ask many in lecture!
 Outside of lecture go to the tutoring labs.
 The department hired additional tutors especially for students taking this course.
 Email the instructor of your recitation section with any programming questions that the tutors cannot answer.
 The beginning of each recitation is also devoted to answering questions.
 All emails to instructors must start with your full name, day and time of your recitation section, and name of your recitation instructor.

 GRADESCOPE
-You will submit all labs, homeworks, quizzes, and projects electronically through Gradescope.
+You will submit all labs, homeworks, quizzes, code reviews, and projects electronically through Gradescope.
 You will see your grades (including exam grades) on Gradescope as well.
 An invite email was sent to you before the first lecture.
 If you have not received it, ask your recitation instructor to send you another one right away: you will need to email him or her your full name, EMPLID, and a working email address.

 BLACKBOARD
 Make sure that you have configured BlackBoard to use your preferred email address (your Hunter email address, by default), since you are responsible for any email I might send there.